KnpLabs/KnpUserBundle/Resources/doc/emails.rst

-    The ``fos_user.mailer.noop`` mailer service should be used in the case where you do not want the bundle to send emails and you do not want to include the SwiftmailerBundle in your app.
+    The ``fos_user.mailer.noop`` mailer service should be used in the case where you do not want the bundle to send emails and you do not want to include an actual mailer in your app.

 Configuring the Sender Email Address
 ------------------------------------